by Matt Slick

-Soul sleep is the teaching that when a person dies, his soul "sleeps" until the time of the future resurrection.
+Soul sleep is the teaching that when a person dies that his soul "sleeps" until the time of the future resurrection.
 In this condition, the person is not aware or conscious.
-The Jehovah's Witnesses and the Seventh-day Adventists hold to this doctrine.
+The Jehovah's Witnesses and the Seventh-day Adventists hold to this doctrine as do most conditionalists (those who say that the wicked are judged and don't exist anymore).
 But the Jehovah's Witnesses teach annihilation.
 This means that after death a person ceases to exist.
-At the future resurrection they maintain that the soul is made again.
+At the future resurrection, they maintain that the soul is made again.
 Basically, it is a re-creation of the individual.
 The Seventh-day Adventists teach at the soul is simply inert and resides in the memory of God.

 The primary verses used to support soul sleep are found in Ecclesiastes: